nutanix-japan/KarbonServiceMesh_Bootcamp/connect/connect.rst

 #.
 Click on **Copy the command to clipboard**

 #.
-Paste the clipboard in your Linux Tools VM shell
+Paste the contents in your Linux Tools VM shell

 #.
 Run the following command to verify your connectivity and display the nodes in the cluster